restarian/bracket_io_scene_pbd/docs/synopsis.md

 **License**: LGPLv3
 **Author**: Robert Steckroth

 **Install this as you would any other blender addon.
-The addon is only verified for use with blender 2.79.
-This addon uses other works available within the source.**
+The addon is only verified for use with Blender ^2.80.
+This addon uses other works available within the source of blender.**

 ##### Additional authors: Campbell Barton, Bastien Montagne